Hina-Ghazanfar/Hina-Ghazanfar/README.md

 Hi there! 👋 I'm Hina Ghazanfar
 💡 About Me:
-🎓 Pursuing MSc in Artificial Intelligence
+🎓 MSc in Artificial Intelligence
 👀 Interested in Machine Learning, NLP, Computer Vision and Deep Learning 🌱 Currently learning BERT, Word2Vec, and other NLP techniques.
    Working on Project of AI for Health.